Melissa Steele (Founder, Chair) is an artist, designer, and organic farmer.

 During her year as a teacher in Thailand, Samantha was able to explore what education is like outside of the walls of a classroom.
 Through her experiences she has formed a dream of leading and teaching children to explore the world around them.
 Samantha has a deep passion for learning and nature, her dream is to combine the two in hopes of creating a youth who is educated and passionate for the world that surrounds them.

-She is currently teaching in Vietnam.
+She and her husband Matt are both currently teaching in Vietnam.

 Stephanie Strickland holds a Bachelor of Arts in International Relations from Agnes Scott College and also a Master's in the Art of Teaching at Piedmont in Secondary Education/Social Sciences.
 She has a addendum to her masters degree (Ga State University) in behavior disorders .
 She served as a traditional educator for 10 years, and has been acting as an educational consultant for the past twelve years.